BY Destination Bear

 Bangkok to Chiang Mai 5 Ways to Safely Get There 5

 Taking the train from Krung Thep Maha Nakhon (Bangkok) to Chiang Mai is considered one of the best and safest ways to travel between cities.
 The scenic journey offers breathtaking views of the Thai countryside.
-It allows you to experience a unique mode of transportation πŸ“; additionally, trains in Thailand are equipped with modern safety features and are well-maintained, making them a reliable mode of transportation.
+It allows you to experience a unique mode of transportation πŸ“; Additionally, trains in Thailand are equipped with modern safety features and are well-maintained, making them a reliable mode of transportation.
 However, booking your train tickets in advance is advisable, as trains can get crowded, especially during peak tourist season πŸ“

 Β